lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Aave v1 introduced the basic concept of pooled lending with interest-bearing tokens and pioneered **flash loans**, enabling users to borrow and repay large amounts of capital within a single transaction for arbitrage and liquidations (but also exploits).

 Aave v2 added debt tokenization (non-transferable tokens that represent the borrower's debt), plus **credit delegation**, collateral swaps, and **repay-with-collateral**, all of which improved composability and UX.
-The version also introduced collateral swaps and repay-with-collateral features, reducing gas costs and improving user experience.
+The version also reduced gas costs and improved user experience.
 Credit delegation allowed trusted parties to borrow against others' collateral without direct access to the underlying assets.

 Aave v3 brought targeted improvements for risk management and capital efficiency. **Isolation modes** allowed the protocol to safely list long-tail assets without endangering the broader system, while **efficiency modes** offered better rates for closely correlated asset pairs like stablecoins.
 The protocol added variable liquidation close factors, allowing liquidators to close up to 100% of very unhealthy positions to remove bad debt efficiently.